 About the Becher Chase

-Former soldier and jockey Martin Becher not only has an Aintree fence named in his honour but a Grade 3 handicap chase too.
+Former soldier and jockey Martin Becher not only has an Aintree fence named in his honour but a Premier Handicap (previously known as Grade 3) chase too.
 During his riding career, Becher won the Grand Liverpool Steeplechase in 1836, the contest a precursor to the Grand National which began three years later.

 Grand National Preparation